clarencechien/handbook/memory-bank/activeContext.md

 - **Verification**: User to verify the live site on mobile, especially offline music playback.

 ## Active Decisions
-- **Music Hosting**: Using Suno.ai CDN for music files but implementing a "Download" feature to cache them locally for offline use, ensuring playback without internet.
+- **Music Hosting**: Switched from Suno.ai CDN to local `assets/music/` hosting to prevent link expiration and ensure reliable offline access.
+- **Lyrics Storage**: Storing lyrics in external `.txt` files for easier management and cleaner code, fetched dynamically.
 - **Login UX**: Moving the login trigger to the "C&E" avatar provides a more intuitive (yet still discreet) entry point for the leader.
 - **Visuals**: The "Travel Agency" aesthetic with tape effects, postcards, and vintage maps is the final design direction.